Shaper Wizard: When backlogged, high priority queues get zero bandwidth

 Fix: remove m1 and d service curve values to allow traffic to flow immediately.
 Advanced users can set service curves if they want/need them.
 Don't prevent traffic from flowing by default!

-#2 Updated by Aaron Berland almost 9 years ago
+#2 Updated by Aaron Berland about 9 years ago

 There is no error message output.